-Russian Gulch Trail is a 6.5 mile lightly trafficked loop trail located near Mendocino, CA that features a waterfall.
+Russian Gulch Trail is a 6.5 mile lightly trafficked loop trail located near Mendocino, California that features a waterfall.
 The trail is rated as moderate and primarily used for hiking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 It was an amazing, yet tiring hike!
 I kept track of the miles...
 I got 10 in total!
 Keep in mind I did do the extended 2.8 mile route instead of the 0.7 mile one.
 I would recommend this hike for anybody around the area.
 Make sure you start early in the morning.
 I started around 9:30/10:00 and ended maybe close to 4:00ish?
 Take some water and a few snacks to munch on a couple of breaks.
 I didn't take any and learned the hard way.
 I did stop to take pictures and videos.. and, kinda, sort of, maybe, somewhat got lost haha that was my fault though.
 Once you feel like you're "making" your own trail, STOP, TURN AROUND, & HEAD BACK!

 One of my favorite hikes!
 Not hard, but a good distance and really pretty!